 - A sudden change in abilities, such as having trouble speaking or eating without help despite a clear bill of health otherwise

-If your loved one’s behaviors have changed significantly, it’s important to look into the reason.
+If your loved one’s behaviors have changed significantly, it’s essential to look into why.
 If you believe that someone at the nursing home is chemically restraining them with antipsychotics or other medications, you may want to look into seeking help.